 - Salt cravings

-Remember, foods hydrate, too, by adding both water and necessary electrolytes.
+Remember that foods hydrate, too, by adding both water and necessary electrolytes.
 We already mentioned the electrolyte-rich foods, but the following are also great for a combination of fluid and electrolytes:

 - Watermelon and other melons